Opportunities to Have Your Say

 The feedback form was mailed out the week of February 12th.

 Public Awareness Events

-The City of Nelson will be working to raise public awareness around the upcoming legalization of cannabis through various media, including an info-ad in each Nelson Star edition throughout February and social media.
-The City will also hold an information session for local media outlets to assist them in getting the information that they need to report on this process.
+The City of Nelson is working to raise public awareness around the upcoming legalization of cannabis through various media, including an info-ad in each Nelson Star edition throughout February and social media.
+The City held an information session for local media outlets to assist them in getting the information that they need to report on this process.

 - Whitewater Ski Resort: Friday February 16 starting at 10:00am

 - City Hall, 310 Ward Street (2nd floor): February 20 & 22 from Noon to 1:00pm and 4:00pm to 6:00pm - both days